CIS-3500/Codebase-Parachuting/README.md

 <summary> <h3> Step 2: Poke and Observe </h3></summary>
 At this point, you likely have a task or goal in mind—whether fixing a bug or adding a new feature—and need to find the relevant files to edit.
 Now that you're familiar with the file organization and have managed to run the code, we’ll take a Dr. House approach to locating the correct files and functions: change something and see what happens.

+#### Helpful Tips:
+- Modify UI Elements: Try changing colors, font sizes, or text content in the UI to confirm you're in the right place.
+- Print Debug Statements: Use console.log(), print(), or equivalent statements to check if a function is executing and inspect variable values.
+- Comment Out Sections: Temporarily disable parts of the code to see what breaks or changes, helping you pinpoint dependencies.

 #### Navigation Tools:

 - **Browser Inspection:**